silverbulletmd/silverbullet-mattermost/README.md

 ## Commands

 * `Convert post to note` fetches a post by passing its permalink and adds it to a note.
 If the note doesn't exist, it creates a new one.
+* `Unfurl: permalink` available while positioning the caret on top of a mattermost permalink related to the configured url, will fetch the post contents.

 ## Example